rightjs/rightjs-docs/docs/en/tutorials/what-new-in-rjs2.md

 RightJS 2 is not just a regular functionality update, but a giant leap and basically a complete restart of the framework.
-We took everything you loved about RightJS 1 and brought it to the completely knew level.
+We took everything you loved about RightJS 1 and brought it to the completely new level.

 Let's get through the changes, shall we?